world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 step and follow the one in the Reporting section instead.

-Build a tar archive containing the Kustomization directory for the CMMS, substituting the values from the `ResourceSetup` tool:
+Build a tar archive containing the Kustomization directory for the CMMS, substituting the values from the output of the `ResourceSetup` tool:

 ```shell
 bazel build //src/main/k8s/local:cmms.tar \